Codrineye/Codrineye-s-TPT2-Compendium/FAQ/Tutorials/Headquarters/Facility AI/AI Functions.md

 # AI Functions

 AI Functions are blocks used when writing scripts.<br>
-This is a list of all of them functions, separated according to the function type
+This is a list of all of them functions, separated according to the function type<br>
+The functions are written in the [External AI Editor](https://d0sboots.github.io/perfect-tower/) format first, and then written in the internal editor format in `[square brackets]`

 There are 4 types of functions:
 - [Impulse functions](#impulse-functions)